tgratek/ngstents_trame_visualizer/README.md

 ### Notice when Running for the First Time

-First execution of either of the applications may take a while (rendering `demo.vtk` took about 20-30 seconds on PyVista).
+First execution of either of the applications may take a while.
-Once the application downloads the necessary VTK resources, subsequently runtime is much faster.
+Once the application downloads the necessary VTK resources, runtime is subsequently much faster.

 ## Known Issues